Touch-E/TouchE-Plugin/README.md

 ## Usage
 ### Usage of AAR file
-In your Android studio project just add TouchEPlugin.
+In your Android studio project just add TouchEPlugin.aar which is given above.

 After that First check your server URL is valid or not and User are already login or not in TouchEPlugin using validateURLAndToken method.